3mdeb/blog.3mdeb.com/source/_posts/2016-05-19-powering-on-96boards-compatible-lemaker-hikey-armv8-for-uefi-development.markdown

 ## Choosing ARMv8 dev board

 First problem was to choose development board.
-Probably simpler solution is to use platforms like [Raspberru Pi 3](https://www.raspberrypi.org/magpi/raspberry-pi-3-specs-benchmarks/) which features Broadcom Cortex-A53 or very interesting alternative like [PINE64](https://www.pine64.com/product#intro) with Allwinner flavour.
+Probably simpler solution is to use platforms like [Raspberry Pi 3](https://www.raspberrypi.org/magpi/raspberry-pi-3-specs-benchmarks/) which features Broadcom Cortex-A53 or very interesting alternative like [PINE64](https://www.pine64.com/product#intro) with Allwinner flavour.